Pasarus/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

 - Fixed an issue to plot negative values with logarithm scaling in slice view.
 - Workbench will no longer hang if an algorithm was running when workbench was closed.
 - Stopped workbench from ignoring GUIs that want to cancel closing
+- Fixed a memory leak when closing the instrument viewer window.

 :ref:`Release 6.3.0 <v6.3.0>`